SpenceKonde/ATTinyCore/avr/extras/ATtiny_x61.md

 | Tuned OSCCAL 8.25 MHz  | FLASHEND - 1           |
 | Tuned OSCCAL 8 MHz     | FLASHEND               |

-On the boards with the prototype pinout, there is less flash available.
-Specifically, with the WDRF entry condition, there is no room for the temperature cal values, and external reset has no room for any calibration values (thought External Reset Only takes up an extra page of flash, leaving less for the application, but plenty of space for calbiration values.
-The one in the application section is in all cases present.

 ## Interrupt Vector Table
 This table lists all of the interrupt vectors available on the ATtiny x61-family, as well as the name you refer to them as when using the `ISR()` macro.
 Be aware that a non-existent vector is just a "warning" not an "error" (for example, if you misspell a vector name) - however, when that interrupt is triggered, the device will (at best) immediately reset (and not clearly - I refer to this as a "dirty reset") The catastrophic nature of the failure often makes debugging challenging.
 Vector addresses are "word addressed".
 The vector number is the number you are shown in the event of a duplicate vector error, as well as the interrupt priority (lower number = higher priority), if, for example, several interrupt flags are set while interrupts are disabled, the lowest numbered one would run first.